 - Berserk Button:

-- Although him clocking Knives probably helped, once Todd insults Toronto, Scott tries to attack him.
+- Although him clocking Knives probably helped, once Todd insults Toronto, that's the final straw for Scott.

 - Betty and Veronica: Betty - Knives, Veronica - Ramona.

 - Beware the Nice Ones: Scott, as shown in his first round at the Chaos Theatre.
 Okay, so he isn't exactly a paragon of virtue, but if this movie teaches anything about him that the comic didn't, it's that if you cross the line twice with him, things will definitely not be pretty.
 He even displays hostility towards his old band.

 - Bi the Way:

 - Ramona Flowers, aside from dating Scott himself, has six evil ex-boyfriends and one evil ex-girlfriend.